-MAYA ANGELOU (1982-1983) is Reynolds Professor of American Studies at Wake Forest University.
+MAYA ANGELOU (1982-1983) was Reynolds Professor of American Studies at Wake Forest University.
 Her autobiographical I Know Why the Caged Bird Sings won the National Book Award, the North Carolina Award in Literature, and Sara Lee Corporation's Frontrunner Award.
-Her most recent memoir is A Song Flung up to Heaven.
 In 1998 she was inducted into the National Women's Hall of Fame.
 She has appeared in, written, and directed numerous films.

-MAX APPLE teaches creative writing at the University of Pennsylvania and is the author of The Oranging of America, Roommates, and most recently The Jew of Home Depot among other works.
+MAX APPLE teaches creative writing at the University of Pennsylvania and is the author of The Oranging of America, Roommates, and The Jew of Home Depot, among other works.

 PETER APPLEBOME (1997-1998) is the author of Dixie Rising, an account of Southern culture's influence on the United States, and A Father's Unlikely Foray Into the Woods.
 He is Deputy Metropolitan Editor for the New York Times.